ChrisGVE/taskforge.nvim/prompt.md

 - Verify auto-create tags are processed silently
 - Verify ask-create tags show in selection UI
 - Verify manual-create tags generate notifications only
-- Fix separation of concerns inconsistencies where some function of `tracker/ui.lua` belong rather to `buffer.lua`
+- Fix separation of concerns inconsistencies where some function of `tracker/ui.lua` belong rather to `buffer.lua`, i.e. buffer movements do not belong to `ui.lua` but to `buffer.lua`
-- Fix probable re-use: the dialog window currently used for letting the user confirm the batch identified tags should be reusable, for instance to let the user review the tags in file.

 ##### 8. Language definitions